rahuldhurkunde/rahuldhurkunde/README.md

 ### 👨‍💻 About Me
 - 🔭 I’m currently working as a Research Fellow (Postdoctoral Researcher) at the University of Portsmouth
-- 🌱 I’m currently learning: Full stack developing
+- 🌱 I’m currently learning: Full stack web and app development
 - 💬 Ask me about High-perfomance / High-throughput computing, Time-series analysis, Bayesian Inference, Machine Learning
 - 📫 How to reach me: rahuldhurkunde@gmail.com